-1. Buddy: The First “Seeing Eye” Dog In America
+1. Famous GSD Buddy: The First “Seeing Eye” Dog In America

-The story of Buddy is an amazing story of one dog changing the life of an American man.
+The story of Buddy is an amazing story of one German Shepherd changing the life of an American man.
 That man’s name was Morris Frank who was born in Nashville, Tennessee and lived from 1908 until 1980.
-He was the very first man in the U.S. to receive help from a “Seeing Eye” dog.
+He was the very first man in the U.S. to receive help from a “Seeing Eye” canine.

-If you see yourself as an unlucky person you may think differently after hearing this story about Morris Frank: while horseback riding he hit a branch at only six years old, resulting in him loosing his right eye.
+If you see yourself as an unlucky person, you may think differently after hearing this story about Morris Frank: while horseback riding, he hit a branch at only six years old, resulting in him losing his right eye.
 To make matters worse, at the age of 16, he lost his left eye during a boxing match.
 This left him blind in both eyes.

 The Beginning of “The Seeing Eye” Guide Dog School: